cvermehren/powerbiR/README.md

 ## Authentication

-To authenticate, you first of all need to create a service principal in Azure that can access Power BI REST APIs.
+To authenticate, you first of all need to create a service principal in Azure with access to Power BI REST APIs.
 This requires permission to create an Azure AD Security Group and the Power BI Admin role.

 The overall steps are: